Anaconda (character): Fictional character biography

-Origin

 Blanche "Blondie" Sitznski was born in Pittsburgh, Pennsylvania.
 She worked as a steelworker until executives at the Roxxon Oil Company selected her to become a special agent in covert operations.
-She was already well-adjusted to villainy, as she was the calisthenics instructor at the criminal trainer Taskmaster's Academy.
+Sitznski was already well-adjusted to villainy, having been a calisthenics instructor at the criminal trainer Taskmaster's Academy.
 It was there that she trained several women in hand-to-hand combat, most notably Diamondback and Snapdragon.
-She was eventually taken to Roxxon's Mutagenic Laboratory and bioengineered by Roxxon's Mutagenics Division to have various permanent serpentine features.
-Her entire skeletal structure was laced with an artificial adamantium, giving her the ability to elongate her arms and legs, which she uses to constrict her enemies.
-She had also been surgically given gills, which allows her to breathe underwater.
-She has tiny scales on her face, neck, chest, and back, and small fins on her lower cheeks.
-Though Anaconda's trade characteristic is her blonde hair, she is actually a natural brunette.
-Anaconda loves to listen to show tunes, and is particularly fond of Thoroughly Modern Millie.
+Sitznski is eventually taken to Roxxon's laboratories and biologically enhanced to possess an adamantium skeleton, gills, and the ability to elongate her limbs.

 Serpent Squad

-Her first mission as part of the second Serpent Squad grouped her with three other snake-themed villains: Sidewinder, Black Mamba, and Death Adder.
-They were given the task to retrieve the Serpent Crown for the Roxxon company president, Hugh Jones.
-During the mission, the group came into conflict with the Fantastic Four's Thing, Stingray and the Inhuman Triton.
-Anaconda eagerly battled the Thing, and was able to apprehend him with ease.
-They found the Serpent Crown, but the Thing and Triton retaliated, defeating Anaconda, Black Mamba and Death Adder by trapping them underwater.
+Anaconda's first mission as part of the second Serpent Squad groups her with three other snake-themed villains: Sidewinder, Black Mamba, and Death Adder.
+They are tasked with retrieving the Serpent Crown for Roxxon president Hugh Jones.
+During the mission, the group battles the Thing, Stingray, and Triton.
+The three find the Serpent Crown, but the Thing and Triton retaliate, trapping them underwater.

-Anaconda freed herself and her teammates from their underwater captivity using her brute strength, and they were sent on another mission—this time, to search for a powerful weapon known as the Micro-Scanner.
-After battling Iron Man, Anaconda and the others were defeated and presumably taken to prison.
+Anaconda frees herself and her teammates from their underwater captivity, and they are sent to search for a powerful weapon known as the Micro-Scanner.
+After battling Iron Man, Anaconda and the others are defeated and imprisoned.